micha/resty/README.markdown

 Options
 =======

-Anything after the required arguments (2 of them in the case of the GET and DELETE methods, and 3 in the case of PUT and POST) is passed on to `curl`.
+Anything after the required arguments is passed on to `curl`.

 For example:

       GET /blogs.json -H "Range: items=1"

+The `-H "Range: items=1"` arguments will be passed to `curl` for you.
+This makes it possible to do some more complex operations when necessary.

-Some useful options to try:
+Here are some useful options to try:

   * **-v** verbose output, shows HTTP headers and status on stderr
   * **-u \<username:password\>** HTTP basic authentication